AB Volvo (publ) – Annual report – 31 December 2021

 Measurement of lease liabilities and right-of-use assets

-When entering a lease contract, judgments related to contract scope, lease term and interest rate used when discounting future lease payments are made which affects the measurement of the lease liability and RoU asset.
+When entering a lease contract, judgments related to contract scope, lease term and interest rate to be used when discounting future lease payments are made which affect the measurement of the lease liability and the RoU asset.

 Assessment of contract scope includes judgments whether a leased asset and/or a service component is identified in the contract.
 In combined contracts, the total contract amount is allocated between the leased asset and the service by using a market stand-alone price.